BritishMachineVisionAssociation/BMVC2021/meetings/09-25-Video Understanding.md

 ## Meeting Location

-British Computer Society (BCS), 5 Southampton St, London WC2E 7HA

-{% include bcs-map.html %}
+The BCS has moved, the meeting will take place at British Computer Society BCS, 25 Copthall Avenue, London EC2R 7BP